-If you would like to study for a Functional Skills qualification contact one of our partner colleges: The Bedford College Group, Middlesbrough College or West Herts College to find a centre near you and complete an initial assessment which will indicate what level of skills you have.
+If you would like to study for a Functional Skills qualification visit www.tresham.ac.uk.
+The college will direct you to a centre near you, where you can complete an initial assessment that will indicate what level of skills you have.

 To start a Functional Skills qualification you must achieve Level 1 or above in the initial assessment and have a good standard of spoken English.
-The OpenLearn online Everyday maths and English courses will help you achieve this level.
+The OpenLearn online Everyday maths and English courses will help you to achieve this level.